pnp/pnpcore/docs/using-the-sdk/admin-sharepoint-tenant.md

-# Discovery
+# Tenant

-The Core SDK Admin library provides support for discovering relevant information of the SharePoint Online tenant that's being used.
+The Core SDK Admin library provides support for getting and setting relevant information of the SharePoint Online tenant that's being used.

 [!INCLUDE [SharePoint Admin setup](fragments/setup-admin-sharepoint.md)]